EdwardOst/demo-template/demo-parent/readme.txt

 Likewise, the  camel-maven-bundle plugin is configured to use the spring container via the same containerConfig system property.
 However, the platform properties will still be applied.

+To change which version of Talend is used, change the tesb.version and the four versions for the sub-products: cxf, camel, activemq, and karaf.
+These should match and be consistent with the versions specified in the appropriate Talend ESB build which can be found at https://github.com/Talend/tesb-rt-se .